The Future of Skills-Based Hiring: How AI is Transforming Talent Assessment and Ending the Degree Requirement Era

 We're replacing human bias with algorithmic bias and calling it progress.

-James isn't in anyone's skills-based hiring statistics.
-He's not a success story about credentials mattering less.
-He's what happens when we announce change without building it.
-When we pass him through assessments and still reject him because something—we can't quite say what—doesn't fit.
+These workers aren't in anyone's skills-based hiring statistics.
+They're not success stories about credentials mattering less.
+They're what happens when we announce change without building it.
+When we pass candidates through assessments and still reject them because something—we can't quite say what—doesn't fit.

-I think about James when I hear companies brag about going "skills-first."
+I think about these workers when I hear companies brag about going "skills-first."

 If credentials don't work and AI assessments carry hidden bias, maybe the answer is credentials that do measure skills.
 Verifiable instantly.
 No human judgment required.